prebid/prebid.github.io/dev-docs/modules/weboramaRtdProvider.md

 | localStorageProfileKey| String | can be used to customize the local storage key | Optional |
 | enabled | Boolean| if false, will ignore this configuration| Default is `true` if this section is present|

-#### Webo LiTE Site-Centric Configuration
+#### Sfbx LiTE Site-Centric Configuration

-To be possible use the integration between Weborama and LiTE you should also contact SFBX® to setup this product.
+To be possible use the integration between Weborama and Sfbx LiTE you should also contact SFBX® to setup this product.

-On this section we will explain the `params.weboLiteDataConf` subconfiguration:
+On this section we will explain the `params.sfbxLiteDataConf` subconfiguration:

 | Name  |Type | Description   | Notes  |
 | :------------ | :------------ | :------------ |:------------ |